shpiyu/bash-utils/README.md

 # bash-utils

+## cd-mk
-copy the shell functio and the alias to one of your bash startup files
+Gives a prompt to create a new directory if directory doesn't exist while cd-ing Copy the shell function and the alias to one of your bash startup files